National Mall: Other events

 The inaugural USA Science and Engineering Festival Expo took place on the National Mall and surrounding areas on October 23 and 24, 2010.
 More than 1,500 free interactive exhibits reportedly drew about 500,000 people to the event, which had over 75 performances.
 The second Expo took place on April 28–29, 2012, in the Walter E. Washington Convention Center.

 On Veterans Day, November 11, 2014, Bruce Springsteen, Eminem, Rihanna, Metallica, Carrie Underwood, Dave Grohl, the Zac Brown Band and other pop entertainers performed on the Mall during a free evening Concert for Valor honoring veterans and their families.
 Attendance was in the hundreds of thousands, making it one of the biggest events on the Mall for the year.

 The annual Screen on the Green movie festival took place on the Mall on Monday nights during July and August for 17 years until 2015.
 Free classic movies were projected on large portable screens and typically drew crowds of thousands of people.
 Organizers cancelled the event in 2016 when the event's sponsors (HBO and Comcast) terminated their support, stating that they needed their resources for other projects.

+The Washington DC Snowball Fight Association has organized large-scale snowball fights with hundreds of participants in the D.C. area when sufficient snow has fallen.
+The first such snowball fight on the National Mall occurred on March 3, 2014.

 During October 2020, artist Suzanne Brennan Firstenberg installed 267,080 white flags within a 4 acre site at the D.C.
 Armory Parade Grounds near Washington's Robert F. Kennedy Memorial Stadium to temporarily memorialize the lives lost in the United States during the COVID-19 pandemic.
 She recreated her memorial on the Washington Monument grounds during September 2021 when covering for three weeks a 20 acre area with 700,000 white flags.

 From September 29, 2023, until October 1, 2023, the National Mall hosted the third global World Culture Festival, featuring performances from around the world and speeches from global leaders.
 The National Mall is scheduled to host the 2027 NFL draft, with over a million attendees anticipated.